 To forget about multitasking, you have to retrain your mind to concentrate on single tasks.
-This goes against everything our busy, digital lives encourages us to do but the solution to this problem also lies in the same digital tech that exacerbates it.
+This goes against everything our busy, digital lives encourage us to do but the solution to this problem also lies in the same digital tech that exacerbates it.

 We use a productivity app called Serene to organise our workflow and keep us focused on the task at hand.
 The tools encourage you to set a single goal for each working day, which constantly reinforces the idea of focusing on individual tasks.
 You can break daily goals into multiple tasks or work sessions, where you’ll only work on that specific task (and nothing else) for the allocated time.

 The human mind can only concentrate on the same task for so long although scientific studies haven’t been able to provide a conclusive number.
 Some studies have suggested people start to lose focus after 10-20 minutes while others are slightly more generous.
 Certain, more recent, studies point towards much shorter attention spans in the digital age.